YOUR INTERESTS FIRST

 There are a number of motor vehicles that do not require insurance coverage under Florida Law.
 Some of them include:

-In Miami, Perazzo Law informs motor vehicle operators and victims of negligence such as reckless driving, drunk driving, hit & run, speeding, etc. that even though Florida Law dictates that mopeds, off-road quads, scooters, etc., aren’t legally required to have insurance in case of an accident.
-Perazzo Law highly recommends the operators of these vehicles (mopeds, scooters, electric bikes, etc.,) to find out about insurance policies in the event the driver is found at fault for the accident.
+In Miami, the Perazzo Law Firm informs motor vehicle operators and victims of negligent acts such as: reckless driving, drunk driving, hit & run, speeding, etc. that even though Florida Law dictates that motorcycles, mopeds, off-road quads, scooters, etc., aren’t legally required to have insurance to operate them on Florida roadways, the Perazzo Law Firm highly recommends that the operators of these vehicles (mopeds, scooters, electric bikes, etc.,) to find out about insurance policies in the event the driver is found at fault for the accident.
 If legally at fault, he/she will be held legally liable for any injuries or damage bestowed upon the victim or victims of the accident.
 Furthermore, passengers injured as a result of negligence by either the driver of either vehicle, will need vehicle insurance coverage to compensate the accident victim or victims for personal injuries and any medical expenses incurred because of the accident.
-Moped, scooter, electric bike, etc., insurance can be purchased at low costs when compared to the cost of medical bills implied to cover for the personal injuries of another individual or someone else’s property.
+Motorcycle, moped, scooter, electric bike, etc., insurance can be purchased at low costs when compared to the cost of medical bills implied to cover for the personal injuries of another individual or someone else’s property.
 With regards to motorized bicycles in Miami, it is illegal for riders to operate them on Miami roadways or pavements without being equipped properly.
 Furthermore, operators must be 16 or older with no license required.
 The Perazzo Law Firm car accident and insurance claims attorneys remind motorcycle riders that they are at very high risk of suffering severe personal injury if hit by a car or truck.
 Hence, it is highly recommended that they carry some sort of insurance policy to help cover the medical costs incurred by an accident.

-If you, a family member, or loved one has an insurance claim involving personal injury, property damage, loss, or wrongful death as a result of a motor vehicle accident in Miami or any of the Cities We Serve, the Perazzo Law Firm urges you to contact our Miami or North Miami Beach Office ONLINE or CALL (786) LAWS-411 to receive a FREE consultation to find-out more about the different types of Insurance Policies and how you are covered in the event of an accident.
+If you, a family member, or loved one has an insurance claim involving personal injury, property damage, loss, or wrongful death as a result of a motor vehicle accident in Miami or any of the Cities We Serve, the Perazzo Law Firm urges you to contact our Miami or North Miami Beach Office ONLINE or CALL (786) LAWS-411 to receive a FREE consultation to find-out more about the different types of Insurance Policies, and how drivers and passengers are covered in the event of an accident in Florida.